jakobkollerup/nexanet-build-version/readme.md

 ---

 ## 📦 Configuration
+Simple add envoriment variable `BUILD_VERSION` and `MINIMUM_BUILD` to your `.env` file.
+The package will automatically inject these values into the response headers.

-The package can be configured via the `config/build-version.php` file.
+Furthermore, the package can be configured via the `config/build-version.php` file.
 To publish the configuration file, run the following command:
 ```bash
 php artisan vendor:publish --provider="Nexanet\BuildVersion\BuildVersionServiceProvider"
 ```